aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 First, check the events, since they might be more descriptive of the problem.
 However, if the events do not give a clear reason why the pod cannot spin up, then you want to check the logs, which provide more detail.

 ```
-kubectl describe pod <POD-NAME> -n starboard-system
+kubectl describe pod <POD-NAME> -n trivy-system
 ```

 To check the logs, use the following command:
 ```
-kubectl logs deployment/starboard-operator -n starboard-system
+kubectl logs deployment/trivy-operator -n trivy-system
 ```

 If your pod is not running, try to look for errors as they can give an indication on the problem.

-If there are too many logs messages, try deleting the Trivy pod and observe its behaviour upon restarting.
+If there are too many logs messages, try deleting the Trivy pod and observe its behavior upon restarting.
 A new pod should spin up automatically after deleting the failed pod.

 ## ImagePullBackOff or ErrImagePull